 IViR is pleased to announce that

-– Online via Zoom (you will receive the Zoomlink via e-mail on the morning of the lecture).
+– Online via Zoom (you will receive the Zoomlink via e-mail)

 See also the flyer.

-Please fill in the form to sign up for this IViR Lecture.
+Please fill in the form below to sign up for this IViR Lecture.